A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems

 \section{Maps for Global Localization}

-Before reviewing the methodology part, it is necessary to introduce maps for robot localization.
-This section mainly focuses on maps that support global localization.
-The general-use maps are classified into three primary clusters: global metric map, feature-based map and keyframe-based submaps.
-The classification is based on the map's structure and its representations inside.
+Before delving into the methodology section, it is essential to introduce maps $\mathbf{M}$ for robot localization.
+This section primarily focuses on maps that support global localization and classifies general-use maps into three primary clusters: keyframe-based submap, global feature map, and global metric map.
+We list three widely-used maps and discuss the map structure and representations inside.